December 9, 2019

 Most recently, the National Association for Business Resources included Adviser Investments on its Boston’s Best and Brightest Companies To Work For® list—2019 marked the company’s fourth consecutive year achieving this honor.
 This competition identifies and celebrates organizations that display a commitment to excellence in their human resource practices and employee enrichment.

 # # #

 Adviser Investments and its subsidiaries operate as an independent, professional wealth management firm with particular expertise in Fidelity and Vanguard funds, actively managed mutual funds, exchange-traded fundsA type of security which allows investors to indirectly invest in an underlying basket of financial instruments (these may include stocks, bonds, commodities or other types of instruments).
 Shares in an ETF are publicly traded on an exchange, and the price of an ETF’s shares will fluctuate throughout the trading day (traditional mutual funds trade only once a day).
 For example, one popular ETF tracks the companies in the S&P 500, so buying a share of the ETF gets an investor exposure to all 500 companies in the index., fixed-income investing, tactical strategies and financial planning.

 With more than 3,500 clients and $5 billion under management, Adviser Investments serves clients in all 50 states.
-Our wealth management professionals focus on helping individual investors, trusts, foundations and institutions meet their investment goals.
+Our wealth management professionals focus on helping individual investors, trustsA legal document that functions as an instruction manual to how you want your money managed and spent in your later years as well as how your assets should be distributed after your death.
+Assets placed in a trust are generally safe from creditors and can be sold by the trustee in short order, avoiding the lengthy and costly probate process., foundations and institutions meet their investment goals.
 Adviser Investments’ minimum account size is $350,000.

 For more information, please visit www.adviserinvestments.com or call 800-492-6868.